-This category is intended to assess the collective performance of a city’s universities in the QS World University Rankings®.
+This category is intended to take a read of the collective performance of a city’s universities in the QS World University Rankings®.
 The indicators have been designed to take into account the magnetism of the large numbers of universities found in large cities, as well as lending recognition to the locations of the world’s elite institutions.
-All three indicators in this category carry equal weight.
+All indicators in this category carry equal weight.

 Indexed Score [x3]

-This indicator takes into account the collective performance of all institutions in the city, based on the QS World University Rankings.
-Points are awarded for each institution depending on which range of the rankings they fall into:
+This indicator takes into account the collective performance of all ranked institutions in the city.
+Points are awarded for each institution depending on what ranking range they fall into:

-This is a score based on the position of the highest-ranked institution from the city.
-So cities with at least one very high-ranking university benefit here.
+This score is awarded based on the position of the highest-ranked institution in the city.

-This category is designed to look at the city’s student community, both overall and from an international perspective.
-Cities where the population has a higher proportion of students are likely to be better equipped with the facilities students need.
-Cities with high numbers of international students are also more likely to have the facilities to welcome more.
+This category is designed to look at the student make-up of the city, both overall and from an international perspective.
+Cities with higher proportions of students are likely to be better equipped with the facilities students need, while cities with high numbers of international students are likely to be prepared to welcome even more.